 Traditional Acupuncture uses the body’s internal energy to stimulate the natural healing processes.
 Many people turn to it for relief from specific symptoms, however it is certainly not just for pain.
 It can be used on its own or alongside conventional medicine for acute and chronic conditions and for emotional and physical complaints.
-People come for a variety of reasons.
+People turn to acupuncture for a variety of reasons.
 It may be that they prefer to seek a drug free solution to their problem, because they have mixed symptoms for which there seems no explanation or because their condition has failed to respond to conventional medicine.
-Treatment is suitable for all ages.
+Treatment can be adapted to and is suitable for all ages.

 Acupuncture recognises the emotional and spiritual impact of ill health, its effect on our moods and our relationships with people close to us and in the wider world.
 Acupuncture addresses these issues as well as the physical manifestations of illness and is effective in reducing stress and improving quality of life.

 Acupuncture can be helpful for a wide range of conditions and it would not be appropriate to try and list them all but please look at the Fact Sheet page on the British Acupuncture Council website for information on a wide range of specific presentations.

 The two schools of Chinese Acupuncture

 TRADITIONAL CHINESE MEDICINE